+10. Nil.

-- 10. Nil. - 11.
-Documents required upon actual importation: - (i) import licence - (ii) documents in accordance with the Customs Act. - 12.
-Any applicant may apply for permit in Ottawa, for which there is a fee of \$15.00, but for permits is sued at other computer terminals there is a ten-dollar (\$10) or more fee to cover costs of additional service. - 13.
+- 11. Documents required upon actual importation: - (i) import licence; - (ii) documents in accordance with the Customs Act. - 12.
+Any applicant may apply for permit in Ottawa, for which there is a fee of \$15.00, but for permits issued at other computer terminals, there is a fee of \$10.00 or more to cover costs of additional service. - 13.
 Nil.

-- 14. Licences are issued with a maximum validity of 30 days, i.e. 5 days prior to anticipated arrival date specified by importers and 25 days thereafter. - 15.
-In cases where a shipment has been cancelled and the import licence unused, importers are required to promptly return all copies of the licence to STRB for cancellation. - 16.
+- 14. Licences are issued with a maximum validity of 30 days, i.e. 5 days prior to anticipated arrival date specified by importers and 24 days thereafter. - 15.
+In cases where a shipment has been cancelled and the import licence unused, importers are required to promptly return all copies of the licence to Export and Import Permits Bureau for cancellation. - 16.
 Licences are not transferable between importers. - 17.
+Nil.

-Nil. - 18.
-Nil. - 19.
+- 18. Nil. - 19.
 Not applicable.